fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 EOF
 ```

+> Note: demo refers to the Subpath of JuiceFS, which is the directory of the JuiceFS file system where users store data in.
 > Attention：Only name and metaurl are required.
 If the juicefs has been formatted, you only need to fill in the name and metaurl.

 Since JuiceFS uses local cache, the corresponding Dataset supports only one mount, and JuiceFS does not have UFS, name/path represents the subdirectory that needs to be mounted, and it will be mounted as the root directory into the container.